 Although June is one of the most uncomfortable months to visit Hanoi weather-wise, it is somehow the peak season for tourists.
 Because school is out for the summer in June, family trips become increasingly common throughout the country, especially in Hanoi.

 If you choose to visit Hanoi in June, you will have the chance to view the national flower of Vietnam: the lotus.
-In Vietnamese culture, the lotus flower symbolizes optimism, purity, calmness and dedication.
-The best place to find the lotus flower in Hanoi is in Dam Sen in West Lake.
+In Vietnamese culture, the lotus flower symbolizes optimism, purity, calmness, and dedication.
+The best place to find the lotus flower in Hanoi is within Dam Sen in West Lake.

 On the fifth day of the fifth moon in the lunar calendar, the Vietnamese celebrate Tet Doan Ngo, which marks the summer solstice.
 The day is celebrated with festivities intended to ward off epidemics that can be caused by the scorching summer heat.
 Dragon-boat races are a common activity during his time.